• Skip to primary navigation

 🍴 Serving suggestions

-There are so many ways to enjoy this tangy crispy apple coleslaw.
+There are so many ways to enjoy this tangy coleslaw with apple.

 My kids love it with Cornflake chicken nuggets and crispy polenta roast potatoes, for a filling and healthy dinner.